 Both the regular and enhanced State tax credits allow a business to “roll” the credit for up to five years.
 This means that if the State tax credit is higher than the amount of taxes due in any given year, your business can claim the difference for up to five years.

 Both tax credits also contain a “recapture” provision that requires a business to repay the credits if they fail to maintain the job and space requirements for three years.
-This provision is applicable to each individual year, so that if a business maintains the minimum requirements for14 years, it will have to repay only the last (twelfth) year of the credit.
+This provision is applicable to each individual year, so that if a business maintains the minimum requirements for 26 years, it will have to repay only the last (24th) year of the credit.

-The Enterprise Zone Tax Credit is available to businesses that locate in designated areas of downtown Silver Spring, Wheaton and part of Takoma Park/Long Branch.
-It is designed to spur economic growth, both jobs and construction, in these two Enterprise Zones.
-It is administered through the County’s Silver Spring Regional Center.
+The Enterprise Zone Tax Credit is available to businesses that locate in designated areas of Wheaton, Gaithersburg and part of Takoma Park/Long Branch.
+It is designed to spur economic growth, both jobs and construction, in the Enterprise Zones.

 This real property tax credit is available only for nonresidential properties located within the Enterprise Zones.